Owners Capital Definition

 #1 – Common Stock

-Common Stock is the amount of capital contributed by the common shareholders of the company.
-It is shown at the par value in the Balance Sheet.
+Common Stock is the amount of capital contributed by the company's common shareholders.
+It is shown at the par value on the Balance Sheet.

 #2 – Additional Paid-In Capital

-Additional Paid-In Capital refers to the amount over and above the stated par value of the stock that has been paid by the shareholders to acquire the company shares.
+Additional Paid-In Capital refers to the amount over and above the stated par value of the stock that the shareholders have paid to acquire the company shares.

 Additional Paid-In Capital = (Issue Price- Par Value) x Number of Shares Issued.

-Let’s assume that as of 31st December 2018, XYZ Company issued the total number of common shares of 10,000,000 having a par value of $1 per share.
-Further, assume that common shareholders paid $10 each to acquire all the shares of the company.
-In this case, additional paid-in capital would be reported at $90m (($10-$1) x 10,000,000)) under shareholders equity in the Balance Sheet.
+Let’s assume that as of 31st December 2018, XYZ Company issued a total number of common shares of 10,000,000, having a par value of $1 per share.
+Further, assume that common shareholders paid $10 each to acquire all the company shares.
+In this case, additional paid-in capital would be reported at $90m (($10-$1) x 10,000,000)) under shareholder's equity in the Balance Sheet.

 #3 – Retained Earnings

-Retained Earnings is the portion of net income available for common shareholders that have not been distributed as dividends.
-These are retained by the company for future investments and growth.
-Considering that the amount retained by the company belongs to its common shareholders, this is shown under shareholders’ equity in the balance sheet.
+Retained Earnings are the portion of net income available for common shareholders that have not been distributed as dividends.
+The company retains these for future investments and growth.
+Considering that the amount retained by the company belongs to its common shareholders, this is shown under shareholders equity in the balance sheet.
 It increases when the company makes profits and decreases when a company makes losses.

-For example, if the company earned net income (after paying preferred dividends) of $5m for the financial year ending 2018 and distributed $2m as dividends to its common shareholders.
-This means that the company’s management has decided to retain $3m in the company for its future growth and investments.
+For example, if the company earned a net income (after paying preferred dividends) of $5m for the financial year ending 2018 and distributed $2m as dividends to its common shareholders.
+It means that the company's management has decided to retain $3m in the company for its future growth and investments.

 #4 – Accumulated Other Comprehensive Income/ (loss)

-These are some income/expenses that are not reflected under the income statement.
+These are some income/expenses that are not reflected in the income statement.
 It is so because they are not earned incurred by the company but affect Shareholder’s equity Account during the period.

 #5 – Treasury Stock